My recent post on state-by-state and by casino payback reporting yielded a question on Facebook from reader Zack, who asked:

 - As a slot player, given the choice of a, say, high limit Lightning Link at dimes vs. the same one with a dime choice at pennies, I would personally recommend the high limit, as it’s more likely to have a higher payback.
 We just don’t know what the casino chose inside of it, which is the challenge, so we just make an educated guess.
 And usually casinos will default high limit machines higher than low limit just based on standard rules.

 - As far as reporting, it’s my understanding that multi-denom machines in some states will get rolled into the statistics for the lowest denomination it offers.
-But each state has its own rules and so I can’t say that’s definitive.
+Others have a multi-denomination line within the payback reporting – Nevada is an example where I’ve seen this.
+Each state has its own rules and so I can’t say for certain about each.
 But that could explain, say, why a state does not have a 2 cent reporting despite penny games having a 2 cent option.

 The above is not an absolute guarantee, but is common enough to presume reasonably safe to believe.
 And at least it can help guide decision making on machine choice and denomination choice.